sameerahuja662/JAMstack-portfolio-website/src/pages/index.md

 sections:
   - type: hero_section
     title: Sameer Ahuja
-    subtitle: Learn more about me here and see my projects
+    subtitle: Learn more about me here and see my projects below
     actions:
       - label: Learn More
         url: /features